Some of the numbers presented in this website may not be the most recent available

 The Habsburgs ruled from 1438 to 1740 during which the Reformation began and religious conflict devastated German lands.
 Prussia then dominated until 1806 and the rise of Napoleon.

 After his fall the German Confederation was founded which, by 1871, had swapped leadership by Austria to a Prussian-led German Empire, allied to the Austro-Hungarian Empire.
-Germany claimed colonies across the world and instigated World War 2.
+Germany then claimed colonies across the world and instigated World War 1.

 After the war the Allies partitioned the country eventually leading to two Germanys.
 The east was controlled by the USSR.
 These reunified in 1990 during the fall of communism.
 The country is now a leading power with a strong economy and a haven for refugees.